 Skydiving is not dangerous, but if you have not done it before, the idea can be pretty scary.
 It is common to hear that driving to the dropzone is the most dangerous part of your skydiving day, and this is true – but that doesn’t stop your brain from being very sure that what you are about to do is some kind of insanity.
 People are much better suited to being on the ground than they are hooning about in the sky.
 Yet you definitely should skydive, and here is why people continue to do the extreme sport…

 If skydiving is scary then why do people like it?
 It is because doing it is a challenge, and humans earn mental and spiritual rewards by engaging in adventures that test their resolve.
 Overcoming physical and emotional barriers, and reaching outside of our comfort zones feels good – like you are really using your time well.

-Also, It is because of the way that all the fear and anxiety you have inside vanishes the instant you are out through the door of the plane.
-It is akin to magic, like leaving the old version of yourself that was worried about this back in the plane – and becoming the new you that does things like skydiving.
+Also, it is because of the way that all the fear and anxiety you have inside vanishes the instant you are out through the door of the plane.
+It is akin to magic therapy, like leaving the old version of yourself that was worried about this back in the plane – and becoming the new you that does things like skydiving.